 Checklist for Request an ESA Accommodation

-If you are seeking an accommodation to register your animal as an ESA, please read the College of Law's policy, Guidelines for Animals on Campus - Gulfport.
+If you are seeking accommodation to register your animal as an ESA, please read the College of Law's policy, Guidelines for Animals on Campus - Gulfport.
 When you submit your request to register your ESA through our Accommodate software, you will be asked to certify that you have read and understood this policy.

 Next, please follow the Checklist for First-Time Accommodation Requests through the Accommodate Portal.

 To determine if your animal is eligible for this registration request, the ESA Accommodation Request Form must be completed by a Licensed Health Care Provider (e.g. physician, psychologist, licensed mental health counselor, nurse practitioner) who has training and experience in the field of the disability.
 The Provider should not be related to the individual and should have a relationship with the individual which ensures an understanding of their disability.
 Please send the ESA Accommodation Request Form to your Licensed Health Care Provider for completion.

-Once completed by your Provider, you must submit this form for the ADA Coordinator's determination of ESA eligibility, but there is no guarantee that request will be granted.
+Once completed by your Provider, you must submit this form for the ADA Coordinator's determination of ESA eligibility, but there is no guarantee that the request will be granted.

 If you need assistance making this request, please contact the ADA Coordinator at [email protected].

-The difference between Florida law and the Federal law pertains to Service animals-in-training.
+The difference between Florida law and Federal law pertains to Service animals in training.
 Florida Statute § 413.08(8) specifically states: “Any trainer of a service animal, while engaged in the training of such an animal, has the same rights and privileges with respect to access to public facilities and the same liability for damage as is provided for those persons described in subsection (3) accompanied by service animals.”